The congregation’s singing voice is its principal musical instrument.

 Music is in our bones at Mount Olive.

 - Our musical heritage dates back many centuries but was energized especially by the Reformation, when Lutherans began to celebrate the Mass in the vernacular and to emphasize hymn singing.
-Johann Sebastian Bach and Michael Praetorius were early Lutheran composers.
-Lutherans have added much to the Western choral tradition.
+Lutherans, including composers Johann Sebastian Bach and Michael Praetorius, have added much to the Western choral tradition.

 - Paul Manz (1919–2009), a giant among American composers for choir and organ, served as Mount Olive’s principal musician from 1946 to 1983.
 He continues to influence our musical life.

-- Mark Sedio (1954 –) served as Mount Olive’s second cantor from 1984 to 2000, continuing Manz’ emphasis on congregational singing but from a global perspective.
+- Mark Sedio (1954–) served as Mount Olive’s second cantor from 1984 to 2000, continuing Manz’s emphasis on congregational singing but from a global perspective.

-- Susan Palo Cherwien (1953-2021) was a celebrated poet and hymn writer who contributed more than 100 hymns to the ecumenical church, including, as a Mount Olive member, sixteen hymns in Lutheran books of worship.
+- Susan Palo Cherwien (1953–2021) was a celebrated poet, hymn writer, and Mount Olive member who contributed more than 100 hymns to the ecumenical church, including sixteen hymns in Lutheran books of worship.